Overall Score 6.4 Represents average audio ecosystem compatibility score.

 , many people have a misconception that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so yes, larger drivers are capable of generating louder sound, but this does not indicate that they deliver better quality sound.
+However, large drivers find it difficult to produce high frequencies so yes, larger drivers can generate louder sound, but this does not mean that they produce better quality sound.

-Bowers & Wilkins PI7's lowest frequency is at 10Hz, low-frequency response inidcates how well an audio component produces low frequencies that can be heard, and if it makes any changes to the signal on its way through.
+Bowers & Wilkins PI7's lowest frequency is at 10Hz, low-frequency response measures if and how well an audio component generates low audible frequencies and if it alters the signal on its way through.

-Bowers & Wilkins PI7 produce a juicier bass than the JBL Live Free 2
+Bowers & Wilkins PI7 make sound with a juicier bass than the JBL Live Free 2

 The sound pressure level, is the level of pressure of sound, in decibels, dB, JBL Live Free 2's measurement is 102dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.

-Bowers & Wilkins PI7's battery life is 4.5 hours, these last less than 5 hours of listening which is considered average before recharge.
-A device's battery life is given by the manufacturer, and with more battery hours, you get to use it for longer and have to charge the device less often.
+The Bowers & Wilkins PI7's battery life is 4.5 hours, these last less than 5 hours of listening which is considered average for a single charge.
+A device's battery life is given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.

 JBL Live Free 2's battery life is